Consensys/EthereumRegistrationAuthority/README.md

 #### DATA-TYPE

-`DATA-TYPE` indicates the type of information stored in the value part of the key/value pair.
+`DATA-TYPE` indicates the type of information stored in a value.
 Reserved DATA-TYPEs are described below.
 Custom DATA-TYPEs can also be used.
 We suggest adhering to the guidelines described below.

 Reserved DATA-TYPEs follow the following format: